-But the smartest tactic, Checkley explains, is to make like the pros and use ear protection.
+But the smartest tactic, Checkley explains, is to make like the pros and use ear protection, including earplugs.
 At this suggestion, we can hear a thousand fists being put through monitor screens.
 For the hardcore, the act of filling our ears with wadding marks us out as a lightweight and a thumbsucker, and renders the apocalyptic roar of Black Sabbath at full-throttle to a mouse-fart.

 Well, maybe.
 But as Checkley reminds us, if we don’t look after our ears, pretty soon, we won’t be able to enjoy rock‘n’roll at all.
 “We hear all sorts of things from musicians,” he sighs.
 “Like, ‘Oh I don’t care if I can’t hear when I’m fifty’, or ‘I just like my music loud’, and this sort of thing.
 It’s usually not until people actually develop a problem that they think, ‘Oh, wow, yeah, perhaps I should have protected my ears’.
 The problem is, once something happens, by that time, unfortunately, it’s too late.
 So the important thing is making sure that people are aware of the risk, prior to the damage…”